Installation

 And so on.

-Program returns an array of zero or plain objects.
+Function will return an array of zero or more plain objects.

 {